 Under fire: State’s assault weapons ban challenged by two lawsuits — with others on the way

 A suit filed Jan.
-13 in southern Illinois marked the beginning of the legal battle to overturn the law Gov. J.B Pritzker has called “one of the strongest assault weapons bans in the nation.”
-Another complaint was filed Tuesday by former Republican Illinois attorney general candidate Tom DeVore.
+13 in southern Illinois marked the beginning of the legal battle to overturn the law Gov. J.B Pritzker called “one of the strongest assault weapons bans in the nation.”
+Another suit was filed Tuesday by Tom DeVore, a Republican former attorney general candidate.

 Lawsuits challenging Illinois’ new assault weapons ban are beginning to trickle in — including a complaint filed in southern Illinois on behalf of more than 800 individual gun owners that seeks a temporary restraining order on the newly enacted law.

-Separately, the Illinois State Rifle Association on Tuesday said it plans to file a federal lawsuit challenging the legislation “immediately.”
+Separately, the Illinois State Rifle Association said Tuesday it plans to file a federal lawsuit challenging the legislation “immediately.”

 Gun rights advocates immediately declared they’d take the measure to court — and constitutional law scholars, Republicans and gun shop owners believe it will be struck down.